How to (Properly) Dispose of Cooking Oil

 Conclusion

-Properly managing used cooking oil isn't just about keeping your kitchen clean—it's also essential for food safety and compliance.
+Properly managing used cooking oil isn't just about keeping your kitchen clean—it's also essential for food safety, compliance, and the environment.
 For service businesses and food manufacturers, adhering to local regulations is critical to avoid penalties and ensure smooth operations.

 At Distributions Katrina, we understand the unique needs of B2B clients when it comes to managing bulk cooking oil, whether that's supply, storage, or disposal.